-Exclusive: Lockheed resumes F-35 jet deliveries to Pentagon
+Lockheed resumes F-35 jet deliveries to Pentagon

 The majority of aircraft will be repaired within two years, the statement said.

-Shares of Lockheed added to gains after the news and were up 1.4 percent at $315.90 in late afternoon.
+Lockheed shares added to gains after the news and closed up 2 percent at $317.71.

 Last year, the Pentagon stopped accepting F-35s for 30 daysafter discovering corrosion where panels were fastened to theairframe, an issue that affected more than 200 of the stealthyjets.

+During routine maintenance at Hill Air Force Base in Utah last year, the Air Force detected “corrosion exceeding technical limits” where the carbon fiber exterior panel is fastened to the aluminum airframe.

-Once a fix had been devised, the deliveries resumed, andLockheed hit its target aircraft delivery numbers for 2017.
+Once a fix had been devised, the deliveries resumed andLockheed hit its target aircraft delivery numbers for 2017.

 A lack of protective coating at the fastening point thatwould have prevented corrosion was identified as the primaryproblem, the Pentagon said at the time.